iclman/dockerContIntegration/dockerJenkins/README.md

 # dockerJenkins

 Setup of a Docker image of a Jenkins server.
+The version of java used is java 7.

-Port exposed on the Jenkins server via HTTPS is port 8443
+Port exposed on the Jenkins server via HTTPS is port 8443.
+The port 50000 on the Azur VM will also need to be opened in order to allow connections from Jenkins slaves.

 ![Diagram] (/dockerJenkins/images/docker-jenkins.jpg)